CDL-Quantum/CohortProject_2021/Week3_VQE/README.md

 Since the desired quantity is the energy <H>, the mapping should also be iso-spectra, meaning that the eigen values of the Hamiltonian in the qubit space are the same as in the Fermionic basis.

 3. The electronic Hamiltonian is real (due to time-reversal symmetry), what consequences does that have on the terms in the qubit Hamiltonian after the Jordan-Wigner transformation?
+ All terms need to be hermitian.

-(how to ensure JW creates a hermitian mapping)
+*(how to ensure JW creates a hermitian mapping)
-(since H is hermitian means all we should only have quadratic terms? (not sure) but is the only way to have a hermitian operator)
+(since H is hermitian means all we should only have quadratic terms? (not sure) but is the only way to have a hermitian operator)*

 # Step #3: Unitary transformations